seung-lab/chunkflow/docs/source/tutorial.rst

 You can also apply a threshold to get a segmentation of the cleft map::

-   chunkflow read-tif -f "$IMAGE_PATH" -o image read-tif -f cleft.tif -o cleft connected-components -i cleft -o seg -t 0.1 neuroglancer -p 33333 -c image,seg -v 30 6 6
+   chunkflow read-tif -f path/of/image.tif -o image read-tif -f cleft.tif -o cleft connected-components -i cleft -o seg -t 0.1 neuroglancer -p 33333 -c image,seg -v 30 6 6

 You should see segmentation overlayed with image::